Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★★

 Enter from the first gondola.
-We recommend moving left and right from the entry flag before dropping.
-On the gentle slopes along the way, follow the tracks of other climbers to accelerate and attack the next drop.
+It is recommended to move sideways from the entry flag before dropping.
+On the gentle slopes in between, trace other people's tracks to accelerate and attack the next drop.

 [Stream] Stream